ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "me-mills/1909-03-26-emily-mills-entry-p554" "700" /%}}

 There are also entries in the historical records of Caroline Valley Federated Church of extra donations made to the church by both Hannah and Emily among other members.
-By agreement with the church, I have not reproduced any financial records here.
+By agreement with the Church, I have not reproduced any financial records here.

 <div class="gallery">
   {{% mefig "1937-11-26-ithaca-journal" "300" /%}}